risc0/risc0/website/docs/reference-docs/about-ntts-and-fourier.md

 # About Number Theoretic Transforms

-Number theoretic transforms (`NTTs`) and inverse number theoretic transforms (`iNTTs`) are a mechanism for converting between a `coefficient representation` and an `evaluation representation` of a given polynomial.
+Number theoretic transforms (`NTTs`) and inverse number theoretic transforms (`iNTTs`) are mechanisms for converting between a `coefficient representation` and an `evaluation representation` of a given polynomial.

 ## Documentation